The best of bluegrass were honored at the IBMA Awards. Find out who won.

 Entertainer of the Year went to the Earls of Leicester.
 The Jerry Douglas-led supergroup won the top award for the third consecutive year.

-Flatt Lonesome repeated as vocal group of the year for the second consecutive time.
+Flatt Lonesome was vocal group of the year for the second consecutive time.

 Balsam Range, the quintet from Haywood County, won the prestigious album of the year for “Mountain Voodoo,” which was released on North Carolina-based Mountain Home Records.